prb28/m68k-instructions-documentation/trapv.md

 Unsized

 ## Description
-If the V-bit in the CCR is set, then initiate exception processing.
+If the V-bit in the *CCR* is set, then initiate exception processing.
-The exception vector is located at address 01C 16.
+The exception vector is located at address 01C<sub>16</sub>.
 This instruction is used in arithmetic operations to call the operating system if overflow occurs.